razvan-panda/haskell-study-dublin/README.md

 If you are a complete beginner to programming or for whatever reason have trouble installing Haskell on your computer, don't worry about it!
 Come to the study group, and we'll help you figure it out.
 Fortunately, you don't even need a computer to work through Chapter 1—just pen, paper, and patience.
 So make sure you at least do that much, even if you require tech support.

-**Discount codes** for the book are available if you genuinely need one.
-The authors do not want the price of the book to dissuade anyone from purchasing it, so please contact me if the cost is prohibitive, and you would like to request a discount.
-Please do not ask for a discount if you don't really need it.
-The number of codes I have is limited, and I want to reserve them for those who do.
+**Discount codes**: I have emailed the authors to request discount codes for the group.
+These will probably be limited so if you can afford to buy the book currently, please do so.
+The authors have put in a lot of hard work for an excellent book so it is good to give back.

 ### Conduct of code